 In the modern marketing landscape, business owners and marketers often find themselves at a crossroads when deciding how to promote their brand.
-With the growth of digital advertising and the enduring influence of traditional television, the question arises: should you advertise on TV or invest in digital ads?
+With the growth of digital advertising and the enduring influence of traditional television, the question arises: Should you advertise on TV or invest in digital ads?

 This decision is especially critical for those considering national exposure, where the cost and potential return are both significant.